komparo/manuscript-workflow/manuscript.md

 ## Abstract {.page_break_before}

 Benchmarking is a critical step in the development of bioinformatics tools, but the way benchmarking is done at the moment has some limitations.
 Because each benchmark is developed in isolation, they tend to be hard to compare, extend and are rapidly outdated.
 Moreover, benchmarks are usually rapidily outdated as new methods are developed.
 To address these challenges, we combined modern software development tools to create a workflow for continuous and collaborative benchmarking.
 The structure of the benchmark is highly modular, so that anyone can contribute a set of datasets, metrics, methods or interprete the results, and get credit for their contributions.
+We also discuss some organisational issues, and propose ways on how to solve them.
 As a test case, we applied this worklow on an emerging type of analysis in the single-cell field: trajectory differential expression, available at [https://github.com/komparo/tde](https://github.com/komparo/tde).
 A skeleton version of the workflow, which can be used to create a similar benchmarking workflow for a different type of methods, can be found at [https://github.com/komparo/skeleton](https://github.com/komparo/skeleton).

 ## Introduction